 1. What is “residual mouth alcohol”?

 “Mouth alcohol” consists of traces of alcohol that remain in the mucosal linings of the mouth.
 It is created whenever someone consumes (or regurgitates) anything with alcohol in it.
+Common sources of it include:

 - Medical conditions like gastroesophageal reflux disease (GERD), acid reflux and heartburn,2